 Business Capability Maturity Matrix

-The Business Capability Maturity Matrix is a 2x2 matrix used to assess the maturity of a business capability.
-It is used to identify areas of improvement and prioritize them based on their current level of maturity.
+The Business Capability Maturity Matrix is a tool used to assess and visualize the maturity of an organization's capabilities.
+It helps businesses identify areas for improvement and prioritize strategic initiatives by categorizing capabilities into different levels of maturity.

-At a very high level, the Business Capability Maturity Matrix is used in the context of business, strategy.
+At a very high level, the Business Capability Maturity Matrix is used in the context of business, strategy, management.

 Business Capability Maturity Matrix quadrant descriptions, including examples